 - The larger the area under the curve, the greater the amount of force applied.

-The PM3 and PM4 both include the Force Curve function (during your row, press Change Display until you see it, or press the second button down on the right).
+PM3s, PM4s and PM5s all include the Force Curve function (during your row, press Change Display or Display until you see it, or press the second button down on the right).
 Watching the force curve during your workouts can help reinforce good rowing technique.

 |The Ideal Curve